 Rowing at Oxford is something every student should try once.
 Luckily for Mansfield College Boat Club, that's usually enough for most people to catch the boating bug!
 Very few students coming to Mansfield have had much rowing experience, allowing many novices the opportunity to row at a high level within a term of taking up the sport.
 The major competitions include Christ Church Regatta for novices in Michaelmas Term and the ‘bumps races’ (where boats aim to catch each other up, rather than rowing side by side) - Torpids and Summer Eights - in Hilary and Trinity Terms respectively.
 For more information, go to the MCBC web site.

-Mansfield takes great care to foster a comfortable and tolerant environment for all its members.
+Mansfield takes great care to foster a supportive and affirming environment for all its members.

 There are many places students can turn to for advice and support.
 Subject tutors and the Senior tutor are always happy to talk and we have Junior Deans resident on both the College site and at the Ablethorpe annexe in Cowley Road who are responsible for the day-to-day welfare of students and on-call through the night.
 The College also has dedicated advisory panel of tutors from a variety of subjects as well as a Tutor for Student Welfare, a Tutor for Women and Chaplain, all of whom are happy to be approached should any difficulties arise.

 The Junior Common Room has as its Vice President (Welfare) a student whose role is to take care of student welfare as well as a Women's Officer, Men's Officer, an LGBT (Lesbian, Gay, Bisexual and Transgender) and BME (Black and Minority Ethnic) Rep.

 In addition to the services provided in College there are also University-wide support services such as the University Counselling Service and student-run Nightline drop-in centre.

 Finally, the medical practice with which the College is associated has both male and female doctors who are available during their normal surgery hours to any student registered with them, and at any time in an emergency.

 For more information about student welfare at Mansfield, see here.